xvenc/bp-theses/README.md

 Commands:
     --help          Show this help message and exists.
     -d              Path to the folder with all reports containing all captured IOC's.
-    -t              Time in which the results of classification will be printed to screen periodicaly (default is 3 minutes).
+    -t              Time (in minutes) in which the results of classification will be printed to screen periodicaly (default is 3 minutes).
     --verbose       To print every classified flow to terminal.
 ```

 #### Example

 ```
-$ python3 capture.py -d /out/reports/
+$ python3 capture.py -d /out/reports/ --verbose -t 1
 ```

 ## Archive structure